Entourage (American TV series): Awards and nominations

 The series was nominated for 26 Primetime Emmy Awards, with six wins, in categories such as acting, directing, writing and for Outstanding Comedy Series.
 Jeremy Piven was nominated four consecutive times for Outstanding Supporting Actor in a Comedy Series, winning the award three times in a row in 2006, 2007, and 2008.
 Kevin Dillon received three consecutive nominations in 2007, 2008, and 2009, for Outstanding Supporting Actor in a Comedy Series.
 The series was nominated in 2007, 2008, and 2009 for Outstanding Comedy Series.
 It also received six directing nominations and one writing nomination.

 It was nominated for 14 Golden Globe Awards, with Piven and the series being nominated every year.
 Piven won the Supporting Actor award in 2008.
 Dillon received a nomination in the Supporting Actor category alongside Piven in 2008, while Kevin Connolly was nominated alongside Piven in 2009.

 It was nominated for six Screen Actors Guild Awards–Piven independently and the ensemble cast, four Directors Guild of America Awards, four Producers Guild of America Awards–winning in 2006, and four Writers Guild of America Awards.
 It also won a Peabody Award in 2008 "for its picaresque and pointed take on Tinsel Town."

 Home media

 All eight seasons have been released on DVD; with the third season being released in two parts.
 The sixth, seventh, and eighth seasons have also been released on Blu-ray Disc.
-A complete series collection, containing all the seasons, and special features from the individual season releases, has been released on both DVD and Blu-ray on November 6, 2012.
+A complete series collection, containing all the seasons, and special features from the individual season releases, was released on both DVD and Blu-ray on November 6, 2012.